Letters from Eric Roland Cotterill to his Mother, 1915 - Part 2

 my reach

-We dug our trenches & settled down but
+We dug our trenches & settled down. but

 it was part of the scheme that the enemy

-changed positions so perforce we went
+changed position. so perforce we went

 too.
 It was now after eight & we were